 Their vibrant colors are not only gorgeous, but full of antioxidants.
 Berries are said to be some of the highest antioxidant foods on earth.

 Plus they are great for the brain.
-They help in improving memory and cognition, preventing DNA damage, and also boosting immunity and providing anti-cancer effects.
+They help in improving memory and cognition.
+Berries also help prevent DNA damage and provide anti-cancer effects.

-Many studies show cardiovascular (heart-healthy) benefits of seeds because they are rich in a spectrum of micronutrients.
+Many studies show cardiovascular (heart-healthy) benefits of seeds because they are rich in micronutrients.

 Plus, they have also been shown to aid in the absorption of nutrients when eaten with vegetables.